Vaibhav-Gelot/product-inventory-management-system/README.md

 # Product Inventory Management System

 ## Note
-- Simple No Auth inventory management service project.
-- Inprogess : Auth -> comming soon
+- Auth -> JWT Token Based -> InProgess

 ## Assumtion

 - Each Product has only on supplier.